JanWerth/KitchenApp-MobileEngineering/readme.md

 - `Confection Type` and
 - `Special`

 While the first three are self-explanatory, in the special tab you can filter for products with `Missing data`.
 This will show all products where one of all the different possibilites of data insertion is missing.
+In the other three filter tabs you see multiple `radiobuttons` with the possible values for each picker.

 https://user-images.githubusercontent.com/64210185/122637040-ccb1dd80-d0ec-11eb-968f-0d7688733e93.mp4